gritzko/swarm-ron-docs/matrix.md

     /Swarm#database!3+B.0 2+A HASH SIGNATURE

 On every entangling noop, we add it to the matrix.
-We also continue by adding recursively any past noops it further entangles (i.e. 3+B entangles 2+A and 1+C).
+We also continue by adding recursively any past noops it further entangles (i.e. 3+B entangles 2+A for C and 1+C for A).

 The entanglement matrix can answer various queries.
 For example, we may see which peer's ops are certainly known to everyone already: 2+A, 3+B, 1+C.